Commonwealth Parliament Offices (CPO) visiting suites

 You are asked to ensure that:

 - visitors, including media, are accompanied at all times within the CPO.
-Ministerial and Parliamentary Services staff and security staff based at CPOs are not responsible for escorting visitors to and from visiting facilities booked by Senators and Members.
+MaPS staff and security staff based at CPOs are not responsible for escorting visitors to and from visiting facilities booked by senators and members of the House of Representatives.

 Where parliamentarians who have a permanent office in the CPO, or their staff, enter the building after hours, care should be taken to ensure that other persons do not ‘tailgate’ and that building security is maintained.

-Any suspicious circumstances should be reported as soon as possible to Ministerial and Parliamentary Services, or, in the case of Melbourne and Sydney, to on-site security officers.
+Any suspicious circumstances should be reported as soon as possible to MaPS, or, in the case of Melbourne and Sydney, to on-site security officers.

-Some CPOs have car parking spaces, which may be made available to parliamentarians who book suites, or who are on official business in the city.
+Some CPOs have car parking spaces, which may be made available to parliamentarians who book suites, or who have parliamentary business in the city.
 As parking space is limited, priority is given to those who have booked suites.
 Generally one parking space is provided per suite.
 Employees and visitors do not have access to CPO parking spaces.

-If a parking space is required, Ministerial and Parliamentary Services should be advised at the time a visiting suite and/or conference room booking is made.
+If a parking space is required, MaPS should be advised at the time a visiting suite and/or conference room booking is made.

-Names of visitors to the CPO are required to be submitted to M&PS prior to the day of attendance.
-Upon presentation at reception, the visitor may be required to sign their name and time of arrival in an attendance book.
+Names of visitors to the CPO are required to be submitted to MaPS prior to the day of attendance.
+Upon presentation at reception, the visitor may be required to sign in with their name and time of arrival in an attendance book.

 Some CPOs require attendees to wear a visitor’s pass.
 Upon departure the visitor must return the pass to reception.

-A media room can be reserved by a Senator or Member holding a media conference by contacting the relevant Ministerial and Parliamentary Services State Office.
+A senator or member of the House of Representatives may reserve a room to conduct a media conference by contacting the relevant MaPS State Office.
 You cannot book these facilities for the use of other groups or individuals.
-The facilities are solely for media conferences conducted by Senators and Members.
+The facilities are solely for media conferences conducted by senators and members of the House of Representatives.